-Poaching basically means gently cooking in simmering liquid.
-Poached eggs generally means eggs poached in water, although you can also poach eggs in a flavourful broth or sauce.
+The term Poaching means to gently cook in simmering liquid.
+Poached eggs generally refers to eggs poached in water, although you can also poach eggs in a flavourful broth or sauce.
 For the purposes of this article we’re covering straight up eggs poached in water.

 Water temperature